UbuntuKylin/kylin-screenshot/README.md

 Steps for using the configuration:

-1. The configuration file configures shortcuts so that Flameshot automatically saves (without opening the save dialog) screenshots to `~/Pictures/Screenshots` folder.
+1. The configuration file configures shortcuts so that Kylin-Screenshot automatically saves (without opening the save dialog) screenshots to `~/Pictures/Screenshots` folder.
 Make sure you have that folder by running the following command:

     ```shell
     mkdir -p ~/Pictures/Screenshots